emiliofidalgo/liodom/README.md

 # Contact

 If you have problems or questions using this code, please contact the author (emilio.garcia@uib.es).
 [Feature requests](http://github.com/emiliofidalgo/liodom/issues) and [contributions](http://github.com/emiliofidalgo/liodom/pulls) are totally welcome.

+# Acknowledgements
+Thanks to the authors of [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) and [F-LOAM](https://github.com/wh200720041/floam) for publishing their codes.
+Some parts of this library are inspired from them.